DatabricksFactory/databricks-migration/README.md

 If you choose **false** for the above parameters or if you choose for Private mode deployment, you have to run the script manually in Azure CLI/Powershell by passing the required parameters explicitly or create them using Databricks workspace Interface.

+## Unity Catalog

+Unity Catalog provides centralized access control, auditing, lineage, and data discovery capabilities across Azure Databricks workspaces.

+In Unity Catalog, the hierarchy of primary data objects flows from metastore to table or volume:

+* Metastore: The top-level container for metadata.
+Each metastore exposes a three-level namespace (catalog.schema.table) that organizes your data.
+* Catalog: The first layer of the object hierarchy, used to organize your data assets.
+* Schema: Also known as databases, schemas are the second layer of the object hierarchy and contain tables and views.
+* Volume: Volumes sit alongside tables and views at the lowest level of the object hierarchy and provide governance for non-tabular data.
+* Table: At the lowest level in the object hierarchy are tables and views.

+Please run the [metastoredeploy.ps1](https://raw.githubusercontent.com/DatabricksFactory/databricks-migration/dev/metastoredeploy.ps1) script in Azure CLI/Powershell by passing two parameters: Resource group name and metastore name.
+The script will create metastore and assign the databricks workspace to it.

 ## Azure Key Vaults: Assign Access Policies to Owner using PowerShell

 Please run the [azure-key-vaults-assign-access-policies.ps1](https://raw.githubusercontent.com/DatabricksFactory/databricks-migration/dev/azure-key-vaults-assign-access-policies.ps1) script in Azure CLI by updating with key vault name and user email id.
 The script will assign all the **Key permissions** and ```Set```, ```Get```, ```List```, ```Delete``` **Secret permissions** to the user.